Mubashar-javed/quick-snippets/README.md

 ## Issues and Fixes

 - If you are having issues with the extension, please create an issue [here](https://github.com/Mubashar-javed/quick-snippets/issues).
-I will try to fix it as soon as possible.
+We will try to fix it as soon as possible.

 ## Contribute